cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * All constant values are merged regardless of the resulting string length, even on the `basic` optimization level.

 If the print merging optimization is not active, instructions from `remark()` functions aren't merged.

+## Return Optimization

+Return Optimization is a [dynamic optimization](#dynamic-optimizations) and is only applied when it is compatible with the optimization goal.

+The Return Optimization is simple: whenever there's an unconditional jump to the final sequence of instructions representing a return from the call (which is always three instructions long), the jump is replaced by the entire return sequence.
+The jump execution is avoided at the price of two additional instructions.

+The impact of this optimization is probably marginal.
+Recursive functions are of limited use by themselves, and this optimization only applies in a rather specific context.

+## Single Step Elimination

+This optimizer simplifies the following sequences of jumps that are a result of the code generation and various optimizations:

+* A conditional or unconditional jump targeting the next instruction.
+* A conditional or unconditional jump is removed if there is an identical jump immediately following it.
+The second jump may be a target of another jump.
+* The `end` and `jump 0 always` instructions at the very end of the program are removed, as the processor will jump to the first instruction of the program upon reaching the end of the instruction list anyway, saving execution of one instruction.
+* A jump is removed if there is an identical jump preceding it, and these conditions are met:
+  * the jump doesn't contain volatile variables,
+  * there are no instructions affecting control flow between the jumps, including landing points of other jumps,
+  * there are no instructions modifying the jump condition variables between the jumps.

+The rationale behind the optimization described in the last point is that if any of the removed conditional jumps conditions were evaluated to `true`, so would be the condition of the first jump in the sequence, so the other jumps cannot fire, even though the value of the condition isn't known at the compile time.
+These sequences of jumps may appear as a result of unrolled loops.

+Note: this optimization does not affect jumps that are part of a larger structure (e.g., jump tables).

+## Stack Optimization

+Optimizes the stack usage -- eliminates `push`/`pop` instruction pairs determined to be unnecessary.
+The following optimizations are performed:

+* `push`/`pop` instruction elimination for function variables that are not used anywhere apart from the push/pop instructions.
+This happens when variables are eliminated by other optimizations.
+The optimization is done globally, in a single pass across the entire program.
+* `push`/`pop` instruction elimination for function variables that are read neither by any instruction between the call instruction and the end of the function nor by any instruction that is part of the same loop as the call instruction.
+Implicit reads by recursive calls to the same function with the value of the parameter unchanged are also detected.
+* `push`/`pop` instruction elimination for function parameters/variables that are never modified within the function.

+## Temp Variables Elimination

+The compiler sometimes creates temporary variables whose only function is to carry some value to another instruction.
+This optimization removes such temporary variables that only carry the value to an adjacent instruction.
+The `set` instruction is removed, while the adjacent instruction is updated to replace the temporary variable with the other variable used in the `set` instruction.

+The optimization is performed only when the following conditions are met:

+* The `set` instruction assigns/reads a temporary variable.
+* The temporary variable is used in exactly one other instruction, adjacent to the `set` instruction.
+* All arguments of the other instruction referencing the temporary variable are either input ones (the `set` instruction precedes the other instruction) or output ones (the `set` instruction follows the other instruction).

+An additional optimization is performed when an instruction has a temporary output variable which isn't read by any other instruction.
+In this case, the unused output variable is replaced by `0` (literal zero value).
+Such an instruction will be executed correctly by Mindustry Logic, but a new variable will be allocated for the replaced argument.

+`push` and `pop` instructions are ignored by the above algorithm. `push`/`pop` instructions of any eliminated variables are removed by the [Stack Optimization](#stack-optimization) down the line.

+## Unreachable Code Elimination

+This optimizer removes instructions that are unreachable.
+There are several ways unreachable instructions might appear:

+1. Jump Threading can create unreachable jumps that are no longer targeted.
+2. User-created unreachable regions, such as `while false ... end`, or code following a `while true` loop.
+3. User-defined functions which are called from an unreachable region.

+Instruction removal is done by analyzing the control flow of the program and removing instructions that are never executed.
+When [Jump Normalization](#jump-normalization) is not active, some section of unreachable code may not be recognized.

 ---